 There’s a lot we still don’t know about how cats think and feel, but recent research suggests that they may be more emotionally complex than we give them credit for.
 A new study finds that cats can distinguish their siblings from other kittens, even if they’re from different litters.

 The study, published in the journal Animal Cognition, tested whether cats could tell apart their littermates and siblings from unrelated kittens.

 The researchers used a “social isolation” method, in which the cats were placed in a room with either their littermate or an unfamiliar kitten.
 The scientists then observed the cats’ behavior towards the other kitten.
 The results showed that the cats spent significantly more time sniffing, touching and following their littermate than they did the unfamiliar kitten.

 This suggests that cats can indeed tell apart their siblings from other kittens, even if they’re not related by blood.
-So what does this mean for our feline friends?
-It’s possible that this ability to differentiate between siblings and strangers helps them form close bonds with their family members.

 It also indicates that they have some level of awareness of kinship ties – something that was previously thought to be unique to humans and other social animals.

 We all know that cats areroyal creatures.
 But do they know they are related?

 It turns out, they just might!
 A study published in the journal Animal Cognition found that cats can actually tell if they are related to another cat or not.
 The research was conducted by observing how cats reacted when they met a stranger cat versus a family member.